 One of the biggest challenges facing small to midsize businesses (SMBs) today involves building an adequate cybersecurity network that can protect their customers and data from hackers.
 Without a strong defense system, a single cyberattack can prove disastrous.

-"According to one study, 60 percent of all targeted cyberattacks last year struck SMBs," Commissioner Luis Aguilar of the U.S. Securities and Exchange Commission said.
+"According to one study, 60% of all targeted cyberattacks last year struck SMBs," Commissioner Luis Aguilar of the U.S. Securities and Exchange Commission said.
 "It has been estimated that half of the small businesses that suffer a cyberattack go out of business within six months as a result."

 The problem is, cyberattacks steal data, damage the company's reputation, result in productivity loss and can cause service disruption.
 The cost of dealing with a single hack can amount to $1 million, according to Radware's 2018-2019 Global Application & Network Security Report.
 And unfortunately, because SMBs often can't afford to improve their cybersecurity following a hack, they are likely to get hacked again.